dcebotarenco/dcebotarenco.github.io/content/posts/hazelcast-in-minikube/index.md

 minikube addons enable registry #for registry
 ```
 ### Publish docker image
 Usually, Helm will fetch it from a container registry.
-Be we cannot.
-If we deploy now the Chart, Helm won't see the docker image
+If we deploy now the Chart, Helm won't see the docker image.
 We have 2 options:
 1. [The easy way](https://minikube.sigs.k8s.io/docs/handbook/pushing/#7-loading-directly-to-in-cluster-container-runtime).
 Upload the image manually from the host into minikube
 2. The hard way.
 Create a registry.
 Details here: